khzg/ChatGPT/README.md

     1. The website must be highly useful and have a user-friendly interface.

-    2. It must offer a free panel or limited daily free usage for all users.
+    2. It must offer a free plan or limited daily free usage for all users.

 Use this link to submit the site